Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.0 Standard setup effort; nothing unusually difficult.
+Assembly 4.0 Standard setup effort and nothing unusually difficult.

-Seat Comfort 4.0 Comfortable with a slightly firmer surface feel than plush corduroy.
+Seat Comfort 4.0 Comfortable, with a slightly firmer surface feel than the corduroy models.

-Back Support 3.9 The most consistent upright support of the group in long sitting blocks.
+Back Support 3.9 The most consistent upright support in the group during long sits.

-Seat Depth Fit 4.1 A good “middle” depth that works for more body types.
+Seat Depth Fit 4.1 A good middle-ground depth for more body types.

-Durability 4.1 Feels stable and built for daily use.
+Durability 4.1 Feels stable and built for regular household use.

-Layout Practicality 3.9 Straightforward, functional shape that suits most rooms.
+Layout Practicality 3.9 Straightforward shape that suits most rooms.

-Ease of Movement / Repositioning 3.6 Stable and not flimsy, but not a frequent re-stage piece.
+Ease of Movement / Repositioning 3.6 Stable and solid, but not meant for frequent re-staging.

 Cleaning 4.5 The easiest day-to-day cleanup in the lineup.